agrai1/Predicting-Survivors/README.md

 # Predicting-Survivors
-I predict survivors using logistic regression on the [I'm an inline-style link with title](https://www.kaggle.com/c/titanic/data "titanic") dataset from Kaggle.
+I predict survivors using logistic regression on the [titanic](https://www.kaggle.com/c/titanic/data "titanic") dataset from Kaggle.

 I filled the missing age values by using the median value for individuals with the same sex and class.
 I also included a column for "adult males" ie individuals who were both male and above the age of 18.
 Finally, I dropped the cabin column.